cosmos/mainnet/README.md

 signed `gentx` transactions with non-zero ATOMs submitted during this genesis ceremony.

 Genesis transactions will be collected on Github in this repository and checked for validity by an automated script.
+We will suspend genesis file collection on 12 March 2019 23:00 GMT and publish the final genesis as soon as possible after that time.

 By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow Cosmonauts that you will be around to bring your validator online by the recommended genesis time of 13 March 2019 23:00 GMT to launch the network.
 Note that you can start `gaiad` before that time and, assuming you configure it successfully, it will automatically start the peer-to-peer and consensus processes once the genesis timestamp is reached.